anthofflab/MimiSSPs.jl/README.md

 The available SSP models are sourced as follows:

-* IIASA GDP, OECD Env-Growth, PIK GDP_23: these models draw directly from the IIASA Database [here](https://tntcat.iiasa.ac.at/SspDb/dsd?Action=htmlpage&page=10) from Riahi et al., 2017 and proceed to post-process the data according to a procedure outlined in the Github Repository [openmodels/SSP-Extensions](https://github.com/openmodels/SSP-Extensions), cited in [Kikstra et al., 2021](http://dx.doi.org/10.1088/1748-9326/ac1d0b) and described/replicated in detail in `calibration/src/Kikstra_Rising.ipynb`
 * Benvensite: Benveniste, H., Oppenheimer, M., & Fleurbaey, M. (2020).
 Effect of border policy on exposure and vulnerability to climate change.
 Proceedings of the National Academy of Sciences, 117(43), 26692-26702.
+* IIASA GDP, OECD Env-Growth, PIK GDP-32: these models draw directly from the IIASA Database [here](https://tntcat.iiasa.ac.at/SspDb/dsd?Action=htmlpage&page=10) from Riahi et al., 2017 and proceed to post-process the data according to a procedure outlined in the Github Repository [openmodels/SSP-Extensions](https://github.com/openmodels/SSP-Extensions), cited in [Kikstra et al., 2021](http://dx.doi.org/10.1088/1748-9326/ac1d0b) and described/replicated in detail in `calibration/src/Kikstra_Rising.ipynb`.
+Again, as stated above, **please note** that these three options are currently experimental implementations of Kikstra et al., 2021 and are under development, we advise using Benveniste for now and contacting the authors of this repository if you are interested in using the other three.

 The available RCP models are sourced as follows: